 Once we started having children, I enjoyed working for myself, in private practice.
-When our sixth child was born, we found a house that fit all the kids & the Labrador Retriever, with an in-law apartment that could accommodate my P.T. practice.
-I treat pain problems, orthopedic issues, and neurologic problems (e.g., cerebral palsy, Parkinsons & stroke), as well as 23 years providing P.T. to students with multiple learning differences at The Harbour School of Annapolis.
+When our sixth child was born, we found a house that fit all the kids, the Labrador Retriever, and my P.T. practice.
+I treated pain problems, orthopedic issues, and neurologic problems (e.g., cerebral palsy, Parkinson’s & stroke), as well as 23 years providing P.T. to students with multiple learning differences, including Autism spectrum disorders, at The Harbour School of Annapolis.

-My husband, Steve and I have been blessed to see kids moving up and out to their own careers and lives, with the last of our seven children heading to Archbishop Spalding High School next year.
+My husband, Steve, and I have been blessed to see kids moving on to college, their own careers and lives, with the last of our seven children at Archbishop Spalding High School.
 I have been active in my church, helped coach pee wee soccer, junior girls lacrosse, and kept busy with a variety of community activities.
-We like hiking and outdoor recreation; mountains will always draw me.
-I have recently gained a serious interest in healthy eating and herbal approaches to health.
-This has led to a “growing interest” in gardening.
-As our family and the healthcare environment evolves, it is time to phase out my home practice to allow more time for patient care and family, and less time with paperwork.
+We like beaches, hiking and outdoor recreation; mountains will always draw me.
+I love road trips to explore areas of the U.S.A.
+I have not yet seen.
+As our family evolves, I have phased out my home practice to allow more time for direct patient care and family.

 I have gained a serious interest in natural approaches to health.
 This has led to a “growing interest” in gardening, as well as encouraging people to get in touch with nature, eat foods that heal, spend less time on screens, and more time with in-person connections to promote well-being.
 Many healthcare problems stem from looking for quick fixes rather than investing in healthy lifestyles; I believe Physical Therapists can help people develop healthy habits, making drugs and surgery last resort options for severe cases.